dec-gannii/TMI_BINDER/BINDER/Pods/AppAuth/README.md

 Linked Framework and Libraries" section of your target).
 4. Add `AppAuth-iOS/Source` to your search paths of your target ("Build Settings -> "Header Search Paths").

-*Note: There is no static library for AppAuthTV.*

 ## Auth Flow